zenphantom/ml-git/docs/mlgit_commands.md

   repository.

 Options:
-  --dataset TEXT            Link dataset entity name to this model set version.
+  --dataset TEXT                  Link dataset entity name to this model set
+                                  version.
-  --labels TEXT             Link labels entity name to this model set version.
+  --labels TEXT                   Link labels entity name to this model set
+                                  version.
-  --tag TEXT                Ml-git tag to identify a specific version of a ML
+  --tag TEXT                      Ml-git tag to identify a specific version of
-                            entity.
+                                  a ML entity.
-  --version-number INTEGER  Set the number of artifact version.
+  --version-number INTEGER RANGE  Set the number of artifact version.
-  -m, --message TEXT        Use the provided <msg> as the commit message.
+  -m, --message TEXT              Use the provided <msg> as the commit
+                                  message.
   --fsck TEXT                     Run fsck after command execution.
   --verbose                       Debug mode
 ```

 Example: